asaj3/CSE6220/PA2/README.md

 All the code is located at the root level of the project.

-There are multiple header and .cpp files, your implementation will go into the following file:
+There are multiple header and .cpp files.

 - `solver.cpp`: Implement the sequential algorithm for nqueen problem, the master and worker functions for parallel nqueen according to the function declarations in `solver.h`

-Other files containing code that you should not change are:
 - `solver.h`: Declares the nqueen functions.
 - `utils.h` and `utils.cpp`: Implements common utility functions.
 - `main.cpp`: Implements code for the main executable `nqueen`.
 This does